I’ve checked all the Amazon Black Friday deals and these are the best

 Oura gen3 horizon smart ring: Was £349, now £249, Amazon.co.uk

 High up on many Christmas wishlists this year, the Oura smart ring is a revolutionary device that helps track your sleep, activity, stress, heart rate and more.
-When our tester reviewed the ring, they particularly liked the sleep features: “The recommended bedtime was a bit like that best friend who’s always looking out for you – it did give us an extra push to put our phone down and go to sleep.”
+When our fitness and wellbeing editor reviewed the ring, she particularly liked the sleep features: “The recommended bedtime was a bit like that best friend who’s always looking out for you – it did give us an extra push to put our phone down and go to sleep.”
 The ring comes in six colourways, including silver, gold, brushed titanium and rose gold.

 Lumie bodyclock shine 300: Was £149, now £109.99, Amazon.co.uk

 Useful for anyone who suffers from SAD (seasonal affective disorder), a Lumie lamp can transform sleeping habits, ensuring you wake up feeling refreshed.
-Although we haven’t reviewed this exact model, we dubbed another Lumie sunrise alarm clock as the best advanced option in our guide, so, you know this is a brand you can trust.
+Although we haven’t reviewed this exact model, tech and home appliance reviewer Siobhan dubbed another Lumie sunrise alarm clock as the best advanced option in her guide, so, you know this is a brand you can trust.

-Alex’s favourite wireless headphones in his review now have 34 per cent off at Amazon.
+As our tech critic, Alex hails these as his favourite wireless headphones, and they’re now 35 per cent off at Amazon.
 Looking to step up your listening experience?
 Then I have just the thing.
 Alex was impressed with their noise-cancelling abilities and crystal clarity, saying: “Whether it’s orchestral music, rap, podcasts or your favourite pop tracks, the WH-1000XM5 handles it all with poise and gumption, and it never misses a beat”.

 Google pixel 8 pro: Was £999, now £499, Amazon.co.uk